 -

-Prepare the ingredients and preheat your oven to 180 ° C and butter a square or rectangular mold.
-(I made mine of the muffin cups and in a small cake mold)
+Prepare the ingredients and preheat your oven to 180°C (350°F).
+Grease a square or rectangular baking pan.
+(I used muffin tins and a small loaf pan.)

 -

-In a bowl, mix the sticky rice flour, sugar, baking powder and salt.
+In a bowl, mix the glutinous rice flour, sugar, baking powder and salt.

 -

 Add the beaten eggs, coconut milk, melted butter and vanilla extract.
-Mix until you get a homogeneous paste.
+Mix until you have a smooth batter.

 -

-Pour the preparation into the mold and smooth the surface.
+Pour the mixture into the mold and smooth the surface.

 -

-Bake for 50 to 60 minutes, until the top is golden and the center is taken.
+Bake for 50 to 60 minutes, until the top is golden brown and the center is set.

 -